hashicorp/terraform/website/source/docs/providers/aws/r/route53_record.html.markdown

 * `weight` - (Optional) The weight of weighted record (0-255).
 * `set_identifier` - (Optional) Unique identifier to differentiate weighted
   record from one another.
 Required for each weighted record.
+* `alias` - (Optional) An alias block.
+Alias record documented below.

+Exactly one of `records` or `alias` must be specified: this determines whether it's an alias record.

+Alias records support the following:

+* `name` - (Required) DNS domain name for a CloudFront distribution, S3 bucket, ELB, or another resource record set in this hosted zone.
+* `zone_id` - (Required) Hosted zone ID for a CloudFront distribution, S3 bucket, ELB, or Route 53 hosted zone.
+See [`resource_elb.zone_id`](/docs/providers/aws/r/elb.html#zone_id) for example.
+* `evaluate_target_health` - (Required) Set to `true` if you want Route 53 to determine whether to respond to DNS queries using this resource record set by checking the health of the resource record set.
+Some resources have special requirements, see [related part of documentation](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values.html#rrsets-values-alias-evaluate-target-health).

 ## Attributes Reference